 The End of Tummy Time

+Whether baby loves or hates tummy time, this is one stage of baby raising that’s relatively short lived.
+“Once the baby is rolling both ways, they will be able to go from tummy to back and back to tummy, so at that point, no more tummy time is needed,” Posner explains.
 By 6 months old, most babies have developed their muscles enough to graduate from tummy time.
 Ironically, at this point they’ll actually be able to roll onto their bellies themselves during playtime, essentially doing their own version of tummy time!